-For the past few years, home automation systems have really gone mainstream to make our day to day lives convenient, safe, and more comfortable.
+For the past few years, home automation devices have really gone mainstream to make our day to day lives convenient, safe, and more comfortable.

 And, a smart home wouldn’t be complete without a smart thermostat.
 They can keep our homes more comfortable by controlling the temperature while lowering monthly energy bills.

 With so many thermostat products available in the market today, you might feel overwhelmed and confused on which the best choice is.
 This article will help you choose the best z-wave thermostat for your needs.